Skip Ribbon Commands

 • Blood tests, to exclude other conditions which may have similar signs and symptoms to MS.

-• Lumbar Puncture, to remove a small amount of fluid from the spinal column to test for abnormal antibodies that are associated with MS and to help exclude other conditions which can mimic MS.
+• Lumbar puncture, to remove a small amount of fluid from the spinal column to test for abnormal antibodies that are associated with MS and to help exclude other conditions which can mimic MS.

 • Evoked potential studies, to test the speed in which nerve impulses travel along a person’s nerve pathways.